Can you just re-use my medical forms from a previous camp-year?

 Please tell me more about the programs for pre-High School participants

-Pre-High School participants should have been a part of their school music program for at least one year.
+Pre-High School participants should have been a part of their school music program for several years.
 Or, students may also have a year of experience working in a community school, teacher’s studio band, or other comparable instructional setting where basic playing experience is acquired.
 These students will participate in ensembles appropriate to experience level and will join master classes and workshops with High School participants.

 We are flexible concerning age range and placement, occasionally accepting slightly younger or older students based on the quality of their audition, and ability to benefit from participation in the camp.
 The average age of camp participants varies from year-to-year.
 Generally, age distribution is even across the range.
 Advanced middle school students may be accepted into ensembles with high schoolers.
 Dormitory stay is available to students ages 14-18.
 Parents of 13-year-olds may request dormitory stay by contacting the Extension Division (firstname.lastname@example.org).